List of television stations in Mexico

 Cerro del Cuatro in Guadalajara.
 Most Mexican television stations transmit from mountains like this one, to increase signal coverage.

-Mexico has 872 separately licensed television stations authorized by the Federal Telecommunications Institute.
+Mexico has 872 separately licensed television stations authorized by the Telecommunications Regulatory Commission.

 Commercial stations are primarily operated by Televisa, TV Azteca, Grupo Imagen, Grupo Multimedios and their affiliate partners.
 There are seven major national commercial channels, two of which are almost exclusively available over-the-air as subchannels: